Schools of Smith

 (1923-2018)

-Later in life she went back to school as an Library Assistant at Adam Scott High School as was beloved by her students for over twenty-five years.
+Later in life she went back to school as an Library Assistant at Adam Scott High School and was beloved by her students for over twenty-five years.

 Bernice was one of the Founding Members of the Smith Township Historical Society and continued as a member of Executive to the end.
-During that time, she received many awards for her dedication and by the City of Peterborough in Publications as a Member of the Walk of Honour at Crary Park and the highest recognition by the Council of SEL Township.
-She always offered help to all without return and we dedicate this series to her.
+During that time, she eived many awards for her dedication and by the City of Peterborough in Publications as a Member of the Walk of Honour at Crary Park.
+She also received the highest recognition by the Council of SEL Township.
+She always offered help to all without return, and we dedicate this series to her.

 W John Harris